ThisUsedToBeAnEmail/AnyPerlEliza/README.md

 # INSTALLATION

-The current version of Chatbot::Eliza.pm is available on CPAN:
+The current version of Eliza::Chatbot.pm is available on CPAN:

     http://www.perl.com/CPAN/modules/by-module/Chatbot/